conmute/WebpackExposeRequirePlugin/Readme.md

     /**
      * In shown above example if we dont set `pathPrefix` options
      * the argument string would be "./example/simple/src/index".
+     *
+     * Dependencies will be without "./" path prefix.
+For example: "react" npm dependency vs "./index" source file.
      */
     require.main("./index").bootstrap();
 </script>